96boards/website/src/content/projects/smartboiler/smartboiler.md

   about user's safety, the pressure sensor is capable to trigger an alarm notifying a person in case a gas leak is detected.
 images:
-  - SmartBoiler_FrontPage.png
+  - ./_images/SmartBoiler_FrontPage.png
-  - SmartBoiler_Video_Demo.png
+  - ./_images/SmartBoiler_Video_Demo.png
-slug: projects/SmartBoiler/
+slug: smartboiler/
-layout: ../../layouts/Project.astro
 ---

 # Smart Boiler

 Smart Boiler is a Technological project developed in Tecnológico de Monterrey (Campus Chihuahua) by a group of students currently becoming Mechatronic Engineers.
 This prototype allows the user to start a house-hold boiler from a smartphone application, via _Bluetooth_ ® wireless technology.
 The Dragonboard 410c not only starts and shuts down the boiler at users will; it also saves energy by preventing it from running all day long.
 The system includes a temperature sensor to indicate the user the moment hot water is ready.
 Always concerned about user's safety, the pressure sensor is capable to trigger an alarm notifying a person in case a gas leak is detected.